The Muse Workspace

 Muse Mode

-By default, Muse operates in Muse Mode, a balanced, adaptive mode that dynamically switches between different focuses—such as creative brainstorming, narrative theory, and storyforming—to offer the most helpful input at any given moment.
+Muse offers different modes to help you craft the perfect story experience.
+By default, Muse operates in Muse Mode, a balanced and adaptive setting that dynamically shifts between creative brainstorming, narrative theory, and storyforming to provide the most relevant guidance.

-• Muse Mode: The default setting, which adjusts between theory, storyforming, and creative brainstorming.
+• Muse Mode: The default setting that seamlessly adjusts between theory, storyforming, and creative ideation to deliver the right insights at the right time.

-• Storyforming Mode: Guides you through building and refining a Storyform, ensuring your story's structure and thematic argument are on point (available to Subtxt Infinite subscribers only).
+• Storyforming Mode: A guided path to building and refining a Storyform, ensuring your story's structure and thematic argument are solid.
+(Available to Subtxt Infinite subscribers only.)

 Intern Mode